eternalbits/iconStuff/README.md

 - Number that appears in front of fileIcons
 - Description of the respective icon: PNG or * (it is always the largest icon that is selected)

-### Future advancements of "Icons":
-- Adding a window.

 ### Copyright Notices